-The Connecticut Department of Labor shows there are regularly over 1,000 open RN positions each year across the state.
-The demand is growing annually by 13 percent.
-RN salaries here are among the highest in the nation.
-Seasoned nurses with cath lab, labor and delivery or post anesthesia care unit (PACU) experience can earn salaries reaching into the six figure range.
+The Connecticut Department of Labor reports that there are currently over 1,000 open RN positions across the state, which is considerably higher than the 350 estimated open LPN positions (2013).
+The demand for RNs is also approaching 20%, which reflects faster job growth than that of LPNs, which is currently 13% (Onet, 2013).
+RN annual salaries here are among the highest in the nation, nearly $10,000 above the national median earnings (O*net, 2013).
 The state's articulation plan allows LPNs to enter an ADN program in the third semester with a 12 to 16-credit advance after completing a three-credit online bridge course and a one-credit classroom course.

 Accredited LPN-to-RN programs in Connecticut include: